vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part I/Socket Methods.md

 soc.connect((host, port))
 ```

-Notice the double parentheses within the `soc.connect((host, port))` syntax.
-The reason for this is because the socket module treats `(host, port)` as a single argument.
-If we include only one pair of parentheses, Python would interpret our syntax as attempting to provide two arguments to a method that accepts only one.
+Notice the double parentheses in `soc.connect((host, port))`.
+This is intentional.

-Now that we understand how to use the `socket.connect` method, there are some general socket methods that we need to become familiar with so our client can receive data and terminate properly.
+If we use only one pair of parentheses, Python would incorrectly interpret the host and port as separate arguments, causing an error.
+By wrapping them in an additional set of parentheses, we pass the required tuple as a single argument.

-The `socket.recv(bufsize)` method allows the client to receive a TCP message from the socket.
-The `bufsize` (buffer size) argument defines the maximum amount of data that the method can receive at any one time.
+Once the connection is established, we can receive data from the server using the `socket.recv(bufsize)` method.
+This method accepts a buffer size that determines how many bytes can be read from the server at one time.

 ```
 ~ % cat basic_client.py
 #!/usr/bin/python3